 \begin{thm} The problem \DiverseACQstrmon is $\np$-hard \revc{in} data complexity.
-It is $\np$-complete if the size $k$ of the diversity set is given in unary. \end{thm} \begin{proof} The $\np$-membership is immediate: compute $Q(I)$ (which is feasible in poly\-nomial time when considering the query as fixed), then guess a subset $S \subseteq Q(I)$ of size $k$ and check in polynomial time that $S$ has the desired diversity.
+It is $\np$-complete if the size $k$ of the diversity set is given in unary. \end{thm} \begin{proof} The $\np$-membership is immediate: compute $Q(I)$ (which is feasible in polynomial time when considering the query as fixed), then guess a subset $S \subseteq Q(I)$ of size $k$ and check in polynomial time that $S$ has the desired diversity.

 We prove hardness by reduction from a restricted version of the \IndependentSet problem, where we assume all instances of graphs to be of degree at most $3$.
 Before we present the reduction, let us briefly look at this restriction.